 By: Martha Rosenberg

-But advertising may not be working with Merck’s Gardasil and GSK’s Cervarix, vaccines which protect against Human papillomavirus (HPV), the virus that causes cervical cancer.
+The vaccines protect against the Human papillomavirus (HPV), the virus which causes cervical cancer.

 Leave a Reply